The Unintended Outcomes of Well-Intentioned Mission Projects

 When we do projects that help the church members feel good, we miss the mark.
 It is not about us.
 It is about those who do not have the gospel.

-The problem is that we in the American church love doing projects that make us feel good about ourselves.
-I had a person tell me once that they loved a specific national project, that we were doing at our church, because “…it’s cheap, easy, and makes me feel so good about myself”.
+I had a person tell me once that they loved a specific national project that we were doing, because “…it’s cheap, easy, and makes me feel so good about myself”.
 That statement 20 years ago set me off on a journey to not engage in projects that “make us feel good” but instead achieve a goal of gospel penetration.
-It is not about us, but I am afraid the modern American church does not see that just yet.
+It is not about us, but I am afraid the modern American church does not always understand that.

 The Importance of Evaluation and Discovery